 Mardi Gras, which is French for "Fat Tuesday," is traditionally a chance to have fun before Ash Wednesday and the Christian observance of Lent (a period of fasting and penance leading up to Easter).

 When it comes to comforting Southern food, there's a reason why jambalaya is a go-to dish around Mardi Gras.
-Spicy, smoky and super hearty, it's a definite winter warmer!
+Spicy, smoky and super hearty, it's a definite winter warmer.
 This version is made in a slow cooker, so it's a super-easy dinner year-round.

 This classic New Orleans stew is bursting with shrimp, crab, oysters and sausage.
-In true Creole fashion, this version from the famous New Orleans restaurant Tujague's incorporates meat and seafood and is thickened with filé — ground sassafras — instead of okra.
+In true Creole fashion, this version from the famous New Orleans restaurant Tujague's incorporates meat and seafood and is thickened with filé (ground sassafras) instead of okra.

 The secret to this seafood stew is the addition of homemade crawfish stock.
-Chef Isaac Toups uses crawfish in this version of the classic dish, but it can also be made with shrimp or other shellfish.
+Chef Isaac Toups uses crawfish in his version of the classic dish, but it can also be made with shrimp or other shellfish.

 These barbecued shrimp are so simple to cook, yet make a flavorful main dish served with rice.

 Crawfish might be difficult to find depending on where you live, but that shouldn't stop you from having a classic seafood boil — shrimp boils are popular in Louisiana, too, thanks to the state's access to wonderful Gulf shrimp.
-All the vegetables and seafood look beautiful served family style on a large tray.
+All the vegetables and seafood look beautiful served family-style on a large tray.

-This dish comes together in no time with the help of some store bought marinara sauce.
+This dish comes together in no time with the help of some store-bought marinara sauce.

 Gumbo isn't all about seafood, as this delicious turkey version demonstrates.
 If you have leftover cooked turkey, this recipe is a perfect way to use it up.